-Even though you want to be yourself, you also want to be brief.
-Leave them wanting to learn more about you, and invite them to set up an interview.
-A well written, personal, concise and attractive letter of interest doesn’t do its job unless they feel like they need to keep talking to you.
+I know you may have a lot to say, but they may not have that much patience for you.
+A well written, personal, and attractive letter of interest doesn’t do its job unless it is concise and easy to follow.
 It’s not a fan letter or just a letter of your appreciation.
 It’s a job application in reverse.
 You’re asking them to bring you in without them asking first.

 The best expert on who you are is yourself.
 But, if you don’t know what a good letter looks like on paper, you may need some help.
 We have provided an example of how a Letter of Interest should look like, how each paragraph breaks down and how to deliver concise, accurate information that will catch the reader’s attention.

 My name is Jim Cash and I’m a senior at Penn State and will graduate in the upcoming May, I hope you don’t mind me reaching out of the blue here.

 Over the past 3 years, I’ve spent at least two months on average every year in other countries which led to my absolute love for AirBnB.
 I utilized it extensively for those travels, and I met so many wonderful people and immersed myself in local culture in a way that I could never do in hotels or resorts.
 Now I’d like to assist AirBnB in becoming the best platform possible.

 I spent a few months gathering information from your clients about their most pressing concerns and wishes.
 Two key issues stood out among the hundreds of replies I got:

 - Poor customer support they get from the service team.